WordPress/HelpHub/CONTRIBUTING.md

 ```
 $ git clone https://github.com/Kenshino/HelpHub.git wp-content
 ```
-4. Copy back your current Theme files from renamed folder in above Step 2.
+4. Copy back your current Theme files from the renamed folder in above Step 2.
 5. Run `npm install` to compile theme's `.scss` files into `style.css` ([see below for more details](#helphub))
 6. Install and activate the bbPress plugin.
 7. Activate the **WordPress.org Support** theme from within `/wp-admin`.